Welcome to Boston University School of Social Work’s Online MSW Program!

 Advanced Standing students in the Online Program complete the program over six consecutive semesters.
-Students enroll in courses in the first two semesters of the program and begin their field internship in their second or third semester of the program.
+Students enroll in courses in the first two semesters of the program and then begin their field internship in their third semester of the program.

 Field Education and the Field Placement Process

 Online Program Advanced Standing students begin their field placement in the third semester of the program.
 Students begin working with a Field Coordinator as they near the start of their field placement (often during the first or early in the second semester).
 All students work with a Student Services Administrator, Field Coordinator and Field Liaison who collaborate as a team to monitor student success in the program.